maiahalle/DS105_Group_Final_Project/README.md

 ## Conclusion

 Overall, our data illustrate that within political parties, Members of Congress frequently use words that align with their respective parties' political agendas.
-However, when they do deviate from this, it is to criticize the other political party.
-We found that this happens most during moments where the Democrats can criticize Republican leadership and vice versa and leads to increase user engagement.
+However, when they do deviate from this, it is to criticise the other political party.
+We found that this happens most during moments where the Democrats can criticise Republican leadership and vice versa and leads to increased user engagement.
 For this reason, we believe that attacking the opposition may be the best tactic to gain support from constituents.
-If we were to continue our investigation, we would be interested to investigate whether or not politicians are aware of this link, and how often they conciously adopt this strategy.
+If we were to continue our investigation, we would be interested to investigate whether or not politicians are aware of this link, and how often they consciously adopt this strategy.
 This has also made us curious about the relationship between the nature of Twitter and of its users (e.g. US politicians, as in this case), in terms of which influences the other more strongly leading to this observed success of online negativity (like the chicken or the egg question), or whether it is a mutual influence.
 Additionally, we would also examine the distinctions, if any, between what politicians tweet online versus what they say in Congress itself.

 ## Contributions

 **Maia:**
-Maia created the code to collect the Twitter dataset showing the 50 most commonly used words per Twitter handles and the code to create the data frames for the Republican and Democratic parties.
+Maia created the code to collect the Twitter dataset showing the 50 most commonly used words per Twitter handle and the code to create the data frames for the Republican and Democratic parties.
 She also wrote the Index, Abstract, Motivations, Aims, and Data Collection sections of the README.md, and did final edits and grammar checks.
 Lastly, she created the repository and webpage and added a theme.

 **Amara:**
 Amara analysed the data, transforming it into multiple more easily usable data frames.
 She then created some more easily interpretable bar graphs, time series graphs and word clouds.
 She interpreted the data and drew conclusions based on our observations.
 She wrote the Motivations, Findings and Conclusion sections of the README.md.